MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 <!-- group norms summary -->

-Our group values respect, open communication, and mutual support.
-We commit to delivering quality work while maintaining understanding for different priorities and schedules.
+Our group values respect, open communication, and mutual support. we are committed to delivering quality work while maintaining understanding of different priorities and schedules.
 Through constructive feedback and direct conflict resolution, we create a collaborative environment where everyone's perspectives are valued and success is celebrated together.